List of Amphibia characters: Marcy Wu

-Marcy Regina Wu is a 13-year-old human girl who Anne and Sasha's childhood friend, who found the Calamity Box in a shop on Anne's birthday and was teleported to Amphibia.
+Marcy Regina Wu is a 13-year-old human girl who is Anne and Sasha's childhood friend.
+She initially found the Calamity Box in a shop on Anne's birthday and, with Anne and Sasha, was teleported to Amphibia.
 She serves as the brains of the trio, and is an expert but somewhat clumsy gamer.
-After she, Anne, and Sasha were transported to Amphibia, she found herself in Newtopia, where she was accepted by the inhabitants and became King Andrias' chief advisor and ranger.
+After she, Anne, and Sasha were transported to Amphibia, she found herself in Newtopia, where she immediately fell down a flight of stairs and had to be treated at the hospital.
+She was accepted by the inhabitants and became King Andrias' chief advisor and ranger.
 After spending months with them, she was reunited with Anne and was introduced to the Plantars for the first time.
 It becomes apparent that while she is still clumsy, she had become more adventurous and is capable of taking care of herself while also expanding her knowledge of Amphibian culture and anatomy.
 However, she admits that she is jealous of Anne's ability to be social with those she meets.
 Marcy spends most of her time trying to do research on the Calamity Box so that she, Anne and Sasha can return home.
 Marcy and Anne come to accept that Sasha looked down on them despite caring about them, but still miss her and want to reunite with her to set things right.
 Marcy ultimately stays in Newtopia while Anne and the Plantars return to Wartwood to retrieve the Calamity Box.
 However, Andrias approaches her with a proposition.
 She arrives in Wartwood to aid Anne and the Plantars with recharging the first gem on the Calamity Box.
 During this time, she comes to realize that she struggles to disacknowledge problems around her and willingly forfeits one of the challenges.
 This ends up being the test, and they successfully recharge the gem, causing Marcy to lose its power.
 Afterwards, she begins to live in the fwagon outside of the Plantars' house and experiences the same outcast treatment that Anne did when she first came to Wartwood, becoming more disappointed when Polly treats her poorly because she follows others.
 She grows close to Maddie Flour due to their interests in magic.
 Marcy later helps with completing the third temple where she happily reunites with Sasha.
 "True Colors" reveals that Marcy knew about the Calamity Box's power all along.
 After learning that her parents were planning to move, she feared being alone and manipulated Sasha and Anne to steal the box from the thrift store in hopes that being transported to another world would keep them together.
 She helps her friends fight King Andrias after he reveals his sinister motivations and attempts to make amends by getting the box to create a portal home, but Andrias stabs her through the torso.